 So Apple TV Plus is like Netflix?

 This is where things get a little confusing.
-While on stage, Tim Cook mage it very clear that Apple TV Plus isn't like Netflix – at least not yet.
-While the service will offer original content by the boatload, Apple TV Plus won't offer licensed content like Netflix or Amazon Prime does, which covers all syndicated shows, like The Big Bang Theory, Mr. Robot or Seinfeld.
+While on stage, Tim Cook made it very clear that Apple TV Plus isn't like Netflix – at least not yet.
+While the service will offer original content by the boatload, Apple TV Plus doesn't offer licensed content like Netflix or Amazon Prime does, which covers all syndicated shows, like The Big Bang Theory, Mr. Robot or Seinfeld.
+That, though, may change in future based on a Bloomberg report which points towards more licensed shows and films coming to the service.

-- Disney Plus: the Disney streaming service to take on Netflix (and Apple)
+- Disney Plus: the Disney streaming service launched in November 2019